Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Analysis of CIMMYT wheat data

 \subsection{Data description and pre-processing}

 The CIMMYT wheat dataset contains measurements on grain yield and crop canopy hyperspectral reflectivity at $62$ wavelengths between $398$nm and $847$nm.
-The data was collected for four breeding cycles and five managed treatments within each cycle.
-We limited ourselves to a subset of the data to compare gfBLUP and the other methods.
-The subset we analyzed (breeding cycle 2014--2015, treatment B5IR) contains $39$ trials, $1094$ unique genotypes, and reflectance measurements at ten timepoints for a total of $620$ timepoint-wavelength combinations (referred to as the secondary features).
-The ten timepoints span the vegetative, heading (flowering), and grain-filling growth phases.
+The data were collected for four breeding cycles and five managed treatments within each cycle.
+We limited ourselves to two subsets of the data to compare glfBLUP and the other methods.
+The subsets we analyzed (breeding cycle 2014--2015, treatment B5IR and HEAT) contain $39$ trials, $1094$ unique genotypes, and reflectance measurements at ten and four timepoints for a total of $620$ and $248$ timepoint-wavelength combinations (referred to as the secondary features), respectively.
+The B5IR treatment represents optimal growing conditions with five flood irrigations during the growth cycle with sowing in Late November/early December.
+The HEAT treatment consists of five furrow irrigations and a sowing date in late February, resulting in higher temperatures throughout the growth cycle.
+Note that \say{trial} refers to a factor that is part of the experimental design and not a trial in the multi-environment trial (MET) context.
+The timepoints span the vegetative, heading (flowering), and grain-filling growth phases.
 Each trial had $28$ trial-specific genotypes and two check genotypes that occurred in every trial, all replicated three times.
 Trials were structured according to a resolvable incomplete block design.
-Marker data was available for $1033$ of the $1094$ genotypes.
-One genotype had missing yield, leaving us with $1032$ genotypes for the analyses.
-We first resolved the experimental design for each secondary feature using the following linear mixed model:
+Marker data were available for $1033$ of the $1094$ genotypes.
+One genotype had missing yield for the B5IR treatment, leaving us with $1032$ genotypes for that subset.
+Yield was missing for $214$ of $1033$ genotypes for the HEAT treatment, leaving us with $819$ for further analyses.

+We first resolved the experimental design for each secondary feature and yield using the following SpATS (Spatial Analysis of Field Trials with Splines) model implemented in LMMsolver \citep{Rodríguez-Álvarezetal_2018, Pérez-Valenciaetal_2022, Boer_2023}: